 He has raced Expedicion Guarani 6 times and in 2024 secured his first ARWS Qualifier win at the race with Team Uruguay Ultra Sports to secure a place at ARWC 2024 in Ecuador, which will be his 7th World Championship.

-He then retired in 2007 and volunteered at his first ARW in Portugal in 2007, and that’s when he decided this is what he wanted to do – follow the AR World SERIES around the world.
-He loves everything about the adventure, the adrenaline, meeting people and traveling.
-Since he was in Portugal he has been to several countries around the world volunteering at the races from South Africa, to Costa Rica , to Australia to Alaska … overall he has been to over 100 races since 2007.
+He loves everything about it; the adventure, the adrenaline, meeting people and travelling.
+Since his first ARWS race in Portugal he has been to dozens of countries around the world, volunteering at the races from South Africa to Costa Rica, from to Australia to Alaska, and in total he has been to over 100 races since 2007.